enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Run the following command while located in your target folder::

-  $XP_HOME/toolbox init-app -n com.company.myapp
+  $XP_INSTALL/toolbox.sh init-app -n com.company.myapp

 .. tip:: Only basic characters (a-z, 0-9 and .) should be used for application names.
 We recommend following standard Java package naming conventions

 For all options on the init script, Run::

-  $XP_HOME/toolbox help init-app
+  $XP_INSTALL/toolbox.sh help init-app

-The init script will create a standard project structure for your app, and configure Gradle build scripts.
+The init script will create a standard project structure for your app and configure Gradle build scripts.

 Investigate the build.gradle file located on your projects root for more details.